LetsUnlockiPhone/bootsigned/README.md

 Thanks for going thorugh all of this.

-If you would like to contribute, simply fork, make something cool, pull request, and if we deem it as good enough, we will accept it.
+If you would like to contribute, simply fork, make something cool, and make a pull request